ServiceCook/client/MVP.md

 Add all information inside Details List ✅

-Find idea for the HomePage
+Find idea for the HomePage✅

 Reservation =   Add Delete Button / Complete Button / (When you click on the ID you can see the Information of de reservation) ✅

-Secure the Road - If you are the creator of your the service, you can't reserve it
+Secure the Road - If you are the creator of your the service, you can't reserve it✅

+Ok i just create a little List for tomorrow

+Check :
+- Delete/edit function for Review / Service / Reservation ✅

+- All the road without login and check the security to send no connected people to login

+- try security for Owner service/ review and reservation

+- Check if contact Us work ✅

+- Available lock the service and can't see details if we pass in Unavailable

+Need to do:

+- Design of Details page

+- Add same Background color for all pages ✅

+- Burger Menu

+- Navigate with details page when we Delete or Edit to the same details page

+- (Transition Page)

+- Add address to the reservation List ✅

+- Filter decroissant for the list of project